Jamie Sinclair: 2022–present: Return to Canada

+Sinclair moved back to Manotick, Ontario in 2022, having missed her family during the COVID-19 pandemic.
 On August 12, 2022, the new Manitoba based Chelsea Carey team announced that Sinclair would be joining them as their alternate for the 2022–23 season.
 The team also included Jolene Campbell at third, Liz Fyfe at second and Rachel Erickson at lead.

+In 2023, it was announced that Sinclair would be joining team Laurie St-Georges as her third.
+Due to recent participation in the US playdown process, it was originally announced that she would not be eligible to play in the Scotties Tournament of Hearts (Canadian Nationals) until the 2024–25 season.
+However, Curling Canada updated the eligibility requirements to match that of World Curling, allowing her to compete for Team St-Georges at the 2024 Quebec Scotties Tournament of Hearts.
+Sinclair's residence in Ottawa was close enough to Quebec to allow her to compete for the province without being counted as an import player under Curling Canada's residency rules.
+The team won the Quebec Hearts, qualifying them for the 2024 Scotties Tournament of Hearts national championship, the first in Sinclair's career.

 Personal life

 Sinclair was born in Anchorage, Alaska, where her Canadian father was on military exchange.
+The family moved back to Canada when she was 2, settling in Northern Quebec before moving to Ontario.

 In October 2016 it was announced that she would appear as "Miss July" in the 2017 Women of Curling calendar.

 Sinclair was born with a hearing disability.
 She graduated Carleton University with an honours degree in International Business and did a year of study abroad in Chile.

+Sinclair currently works as a design and renovation contractor.

 Teams

 Grand Slam record

 When Sinclair won the 2018 Players' Championship, she became the first ever American skip to win a Grand Slam tournament.